djsomi/M5Stack-CoreS3SE-DMX-Controller/README.md

 controlling a full **512-channel DMX universe**, with presets, blackout, battery monitoring and support for **M5Stack Unit DMX** and **DMX Base** hardware.

-The project started from M5Stack's official **DMX512Tools** example and has been extensively modified into a practical standalone controller with a redesigned touchscreen UI, persistent presets, blackout, battery monitoring, settings, software restart/power-off, and support for two DMX hardware profiles.
+The project started from M5Stack's official **DMX512Tools** example and has been extensively modified into a practical standalone controller with a redesigned touchscreen UI, persistent presets, blackout, battery monitoring, settings, and support for two DMX hardware profiles.

 > [!IMPORTANT]
 > **Recommended / tested setup:** M5Stack CoreS3SE + M5Stack Unit DMX (U183) + M5GO Bottom3.